The Battle of Hastings: A Clash of Shields

 Conclusion: Shields as Decisive Instruments of War

 The Battle of Hastings was not won because Normans had better shields or because English shields were inferior.
 It was won because the Norman command understood how shields shaped the battlefield—when to attack, when to feign retreat, when to change the angle of archery.
-The shield wall was a proven defensive formation that had carried Harold to victory at Stamford Bridge just three weeks earlier.
+The shield wall was a proven defensive formation that carried Harold to victory at Stamford Bridge just three weeks earlier.
 But at Hastings, the Normans systematically exploited every weakness of the round shield: its limited leg protection, its susceptibility to vertical arrows, and its dependence on unbroken formation.

-Shields were not merely passive pieces of wood and metal; they were the organizing principle of the medieval infantry.
+Shields were not merely passive pieces of wood and metal; they were the organizing principle of medieval infantry.
 The Battle of Hastings demonstrates that tactical adaptability—knowing what a shield can and cannot do—is as important as the shield itself.
 In this sense, the battle was as much a contest of shield technology and tactics as it was of generals and soldiers.
 The outcome hinged on how each side used its shields, and the Normans used theirs better.

 Further Reading